amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 :bibliography: mybib

 ========================================================================
-Proselint: the linting of science prose and the science of linting prose
+Linting science prose and the science of prose linting
 ========================================================================

 .. class:: abstract